jftl6y/SFDocumentation/cicd-with-containers-on-service-fabric.md

 ## Web and Service Fabric Project Setup
 1. Open Visual Studio 2017 and create a new solution

+**Important** Depending on your UAC settings, it may be necessary to run Visual Studio with elevation to build the solution.

 2. Select the .NET Core ASP.NET Core Web Application and click **OK**

 ![Screenshot](Media/ASPNetCoreWebTemplate.png)